prasys/sarcasm-detection/README.md

 * pandas
 * ALTA 2019 Shared Data Challenge Dataset (Please kindly obtain for them)

 Will update with pip requirements.txt so that you can have the exact one.
-I will make it easier for you all :)
+I will make it easier for you all :).
+At the moment , I apologize - you just need to go through the files for the imports and install the pip To make your life a bit easier , the major imports or the stuff that I use can be found in the following files below :)

 ## What are the files for